lmigone/WetlandMapping_Toolkit/README.md

      - **1 woody vegetation class**
      - **4 non-wetland classes**
      It can handle more non-wetland classes, but modifications are needed if the number of wetland classes changes.
-   - The script is designed to use an **input layer containing river channel delineation** and to consider **woody areas around river channels as wetlands**.
+   - The script is designed to use an **input layer containing a rivers map** and to consider **woody areas around rivers as wetlands**.
 This step can be disabled if required.

 ## **Dependencies**
 ### **GEE Scripts**